JohnNYers/CTEC3905/README.md

 **Repetition** | see latest data visualization (same styling) **Contrast**   | colour separates information

+## Development process
+Trial and error has been used for building the solution due to the prototyping characteristic of the project.
+Therefore the solution might not be as clean and straightforward as possible.

 ## References
 + WebGL:
   + Tutorials and examples at https://developer.mozilla.org/de/docs/Web/API/WebGL_API